andersenm/favorite_cooking_recipes/README.md

 # favorite_cooking_recipes
 This repository contains my favorite cooking recipes.
-It is used for testing in a Git course.
+It is used for testing in a GitHub course.